Hot Water Boiler Chemical Treatment

 Blends of sodium nitrite with a “P Indicator” chemical make it even easier.
 Simply add the product until the boiler water turns light pink.
 A nitrite test kit or strips will still work with a “P Indicator” boiler chemical.
 After the initial treatment, periodically check the color of the boiler water or nitrite levels and for reference confirm and log your boiler water conductivity.

-In theory, it takes 5 to 7 years before the nitrite convert to nitrate and your corrosion protection may diminish.
-So it is a good practice to record a date in your maintenance manual on a date to replenish your nitrite based boiler chemical.
-Another way is to install a corrosion coupon rack and actively monitor corrosion rates with corrosion coupons or perform monthly or quarterly iron tests with a iron test kit or a Babcock Test.
+In theory, it takes 5 to 7 years before the nitrite will convert to nitrate and your corrosion protection may diminish.
+So it is a good practice to record a date in your maintenance manual to replenish your nitrite based boiler chemical.
+Another way is to install a corrosion coupon rack and actively monitor corrosion rates with corrosion coupons or perform monthly or quarterly iron tests with an iron test kit or a Babcock Test.

 Hot Water Boiler Testing Procedures